 - The right to data portability (Article 20, GDPR);

-- The right to object to processing of information relating to you (Article 21, GDPR);
+- The right to object to the processing of information relating to you (Article 21, GDPR);

-- Rights in relation to automated decision making, including profiling (Article 22, GDPR).
+- Rights about automated decision making, including profiling (Article 22, GDPR).

 Who to contact

 Depending on which higher education institution you are applying to, you may wish to contact them for further information.
-If you have any questions in relation to how your personal data is used by that higher education institution, you may contact that institution’s DCU Data Protection Officer.
-If you have any questions in relation to access, supports or the 1916 Bursary Scheme, you may contact that college’s Student Support Team.
+If you have any questions about how your personal data is used by that higher education institution, you may contact that institution’s Data Protection Officer.
+If you have any questions about access, support or the 1916 Bursary Scheme, you may contact that college’s Student Support Team.

-Below are links for each of these units within the different higher education institution:
+Below are links for each of these units within the different higher education institutions:

 In addition, the Data Protection Commission (DPC) is the official authority overseeing data protection in Ireland.
-You have the right to lodge a complaint with the DPC if you believe your personal data is being processed by us unlawfully.
+You have the right to complain with the DPC if you believe your personal data is being processed by us unlawfully.
 To find out more information about how to make a complaint to the DPC, please visit dataprotection.ie

 By proceeding to complete the following 1916 Bursary Application Form, you confirm: